vpp-dev/vpp-release-notes/README.md

 @page release_notes_2101 Release notes for VPP 21.01

-More than 366 commits since the previous release, including 181 fixes.
+More than 373 commits since the previous release, including 185 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 21.01 release, generated as on Tue Nov 10 01:35:18 UTC 2020.
+These are the *DRAFT* release notes for the upcoming VPP 21.01 release, generated as on Wed Nov 11 01:21:16 UTC 2020.